kiplagatkelvin/kiplagatkelvin.github.io/content/posts/ettercap/index.md

 ***At least one of the MAC addresses should be familiar.***

-1. [Define the source and destination devices for the attack.
+1. Define the source and destination devices for the attack.
 To do so, click the IP address 10.6.6.23 in the window to highlight the target user host.
 Click the Add to Target 1 button at the bottom of the Host List window.
-This defines the user's host as Target 1.]{#122d}
+This defines the user's host as Target 1.

 <figure id="6fc5" class="graf graf--figure graf-after--li">
 <img